 There are numerous ways you can send money out of China.
 This article will review some of the best options in the market and answer some frequently asked questions.

-Before getting started, do you think getting money out of China become harder in the future?
+Do you think getting money out of China will become harder in the future?

 Many people tell me that they want to get money out of China in 2-3 years, because they want to buy a property or do something else with the cash, but are worried about whether sending money outside will get harder in the meantime.

 The truth is nobody knows the future for sure, but the Chinese Government does seem to be getting more authoritarian on these matters.